Goodbye, Bet Shemesh

 This post is for my friends who have been there for me prior to the events which took place in Bet Shemesh over the past two years, and then remained by my side throughout.

 My story began while doing everything in my power to protect my daughter, and her friends from extremists who terrified boys, girls, and their parents on a daily basis, for months.

-When the municipality, government, and police force failed to do their job in protecting our children while walking home from school, I joined together with others in an attempt to take things to the next level.
-We went ahead with the determination to do anything and everything in our power to stop the extremists from their acts of violence against our children.
+When the municipality, government, and the Bet Shemesh police force failed to do their job in protecting our children while walking home from school, I joined together with others in an attempt to take things to the next level.
+We went ahead with the determination to do everything in our power to stop the extremists from their acts of violence against our children.

-I have had friends who agree with what I believe in, and friends who do not agree with what I believe in.
-That’s fine, that’s normal.
-I have had respectful debates, respectful disagreements.
+I have had friends who agree with what I believe in and friends who disagree with what I believe in.
+That’s fine, and it’s normal.
+I have had respectful debates, respectful disagreements- agreeing to disagree.

-The negative only came from about two handfuls of people, the support I received was by far more than the negative.
-People told me to continue writing, continue speaking out about the mikva situation, which I do.
-However, I cannot get past the humiliation and the shock I was in by the way people behaved, spoke, made fun of, and wrote about me.
+The negative reaction I felt from my community only came from approximately two handfuls of people, the support I received was by far more than the negative.
+People told me to continue writing, continue speaking out about the mikvah situation, which I do.
+However, I cannot get past the humiliation, shock, and pain I felt by the way people- my friends and neighbors behaved, spoke, made fun of, and wrote about me.

 I have disagreed with people many times.
 Never, ever to my recollection, have I ever humiliated someone, made them feel so embarrassed to their face, or through social media.
 And I have learned a lesson- I will never treat someone who I so strongly disagree with, the way I was treated.